frankthebanker-esr/basic-recipe-website/README.md

 Basic recipe website with links to different recipes

 ## Project Overview
 This project will be my introduction to html and css.
 It will be a simple website that lists multiple recipes branching out into multiple webpages.
-It will consists of links, images and lists.
+It will consist of links, images and lists.

 ## Building Skills
 **There are multiple skills I want to build while doing this project:**